nmbooker/python-funbox/README.md

 operations.
 Currently only fnot() is implemented, but `f_and` and `f_or` are fair game for inclusion should I need them.

+## funbox.mappings

+Functions that are specifically for working on and generating dictionaries.

 ## funbox.once

 Make a function call once if necessary, and reuse its result many times.